-Other books by this author include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, Wolf with Benefits, The Unleashing
+Other books by this author which I have reviewed include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Bear Meets Girl, Howl for It, Wolf with Benefits, The Unleashing

 Second in the Call of Crows paranormal romance series revolving primarily around the Crows, women brought back from death by Skuld.
 Based in Los Angeles, the couple focus is on Jace Berisha, a Crow, and Danski “Ski” Eriksen, a Protector.

 The Crows remind me of a hard-partying sorority house whose inhabitants are lethal in so many ways, most of which will have you rolling in laughter.
 I did enjoy the story very much…and I gave it a “3” because it doesn’t come up to the same level as The Unleashing, 1.
 There’s a flatness to the action.

 There are two conflicts within the story: her husband’s freedom and Jace’s shyness.
 And ain’t it just too, too typical that a man gets away with it.
 Braddock believes that his wife is his property?
 What is it with any man (or woman) who sees their partner as a thing?
 It’s that anger of mine that absolutely adores the tragi-comic fury Braddock suffers as his Keystone Kops routine gets screwed up over and over.
 As for his pride…*snicker*… Nor does this so-not-Christian man redeem himself at the end.
 An end in which Jace insists he has his uses.
 Annalisa certainly thinks so…*hee-hee-hee*…